secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-# Women at GitLab Mentorship Program
+# The GitLab Mentorship Program hosted by the Women TMRG

-The Women at GitLab Mentorship program is a 5-month career development opportunity for participants to build trust across the organization, enable pathways for internal growth and development, and increase collaboration across teams.
+The GitLab Mentorship program hosted by the Women TMRG is a 5-month career development opportunity for participants to build trust across the organization, enable pathways for internal growth and development, and increase collaboration across teams.
 The program is hosted in collaboration with the Women's TMRG, GitLab Learning and Development team, and the GitLab DIB team.

 Questions, comments, and feedback can be posted in the [#women-at-gitlab-mentorship](https://app.slack.com/client/T02592416/C0219QJR1K5) slack channel.